caiofcm/tests2nb/README.md

-# PY2NB: Python To Notebook Converter
+# TESTS2NB: Python Tests To Notebook Converter

-This is a small utility for turning python scripts into Jupyter notebooks and convert module-level multi-line (triple quoted) string literals into Markdown cells.
+This is a small utility for turning python test scripts into Jupyter notebooks.

 ## Why?

-I wanted a tool to create user examples that can be executed as normal python scripts so that they can be copy-and-pasted easily and can be rendered as notebook for better readability (e.g., nice styling, results embedded).

-Also,

-* Notebooks are nice to look at but slow to write; and
-* They do not play well with version control.
+Jupyter notebook are interactive and easier to read, thus it is a good resource to share and explore ideas.
+Tests can serve as living documentation for a code funcionality.
+I wanted a tool to aggregate the benefits of writing tests as regular pytest scripts but being able to get a jupyter notebook for easer reading and exploring conditions.

 ## Install